How Much Does Offering A 401(k) Cost An Employer? Pricing And Fees

 A 401(k) match means that you’ll contribute an amount that matches what your employee put into their plan up to a certain percentage or amount.
 As an employer, you don’t have to offer a 401(k) match.
 But there are some advantages.

-In addition to the standard costs you’ll pay for having a 401(k), there may be some surprise fees that you’ll want to watch out for.
+In addition to these standard fees behind your 401(k) cost, there may be some surprise expenses that you’ll want to watch out for.
 These could include costs for services like: